milanfort/frontend-nanodegree-mobile-portfolio/README.md

 7. Inline critical CSS

 The table below shows the impact of each step on performance.
-Please not that the page load times depend on the network connection and other factors, and are therefore provided only for illustrative purposes.
+Please note that the page load times depend on the network connection and other factors, and are therefore provided only for illustrative purposes.

 | Step    | DOMContentLoaded Event | Load Event | PageSpeed Insights Mobile | PageSpeed Insights Desktop |